SAVED FOR GOOD WORKS (Part 1)

 Find out in the second part of this piece!

 Prayer: My Dear Heavenly Father, thank You for creating me in Christ Jesus for good works.
-Dear Holy Spirit, help and teach me to purify my motives for doing good works, so that I may do good works out of a pure motive, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to purify my motives for doing good works, so that I may do good works out of a pure motive, in Jesus’ name.
 Amen.